rochabianca/sign-up-newsletter/README.md

 # To Do

-- animation to show edit page
+X confirm screen
-- option to edit email and name
+X option to edit email and name
-- confirm screen